JamesRudd-Jones/BifurcaGym/README.md

 # BifurcaGym

-Motivation for these kinds of env, what RL approahes this is good for, and why in Jax
+Chaotic transition dynamics are found in many natural processes such as fluids, weather, financial systems, ecology and even multi-agent systems.
+In many of these scenarios we want to learn behavioural policies towards a desired objective, such as in fluid control (e.g. fluid mixing, aerofoil optimisation), financial or ecosystem control (a stable desired equilibrium), weather model parameter optimisation, autonomous vehicle control under wind/current effects (e.g. underwater drones or sailboats).
+However, chaos has a huge impact on Reinforcement Learning or Optimal Control methods as we look to optimise for long horizon sequential tasks.
+Due to chaotic dynamics having sensitivity to initial conditions, it can be hard to ensure robustness and accuracy in prediction and control in these types of environments.
+Bifurcagym is a collection of environments that experience chaos in their transition dynamics, so that practitioners and theorists can understand the impact chaos has on their algorithm design.

+Bifurcagym is written in Jax to gain the benefits of the enhanced Autodiff and acceleration potential not only for the non-linear environment dynamics (which many require extensive CFD/FEA/FEM solvers) but also in the reduction of overheads between the environment and the agent for Reinforcement Learning/Optimal Control.

+## The Framework

+Since both Model-Based and Model-Free methods are typically used for these types of environments, we ensure that Bifurcagym environments are set up to provide the correct outputs and wrappers for both.
+For example outputs also contain delta obs (the change in observation between steps) as this is amenable for Model-Based setups.
+This also has a wrapper and a function called get_delta_obs that ensures correct periodicity is applied for certain environments if you are using a dynamics model to predict the transition change rather than just the next observation.

 Environments can come in various discrete/continuous state and action space combinations, which can be easily selected when loading the environment.
-Wrappers are made for normalising state and action spaces as well as auto-resetting the environment to enable easy Jax based environment rollouts using scan.
+Wrappers are made for normalising state and action spaces as well as auto-resetting the environment to enable easy Jax based environment rollouts using jax.lax.scan.

-This is a wrapper since many of these environments are non-episodic and so we can save some computation from not having to reset the env at every step.
-Further if you are using non Jittable training loops then using specific conditionals that break with a Done flag is also easily done.

-Outputs are delta obs for Model-Based setups.
-This also has a wrapper and a function called get_delta_obs that ensures correct periodicity is applied for certain environments if you are using a dynamics model to predict the transition change rather than just the next observation.

-We also easily allow a generative step so that obs can be fed into the env, again useful for some Model-Based RL setups.
+We also easily allow a generative step so that obs can be fed into the env, again useful for some Model-Based RL setups that utilise generative dynamics models.
 Obs that are fed in must match the scale (aka if normalised or not) compared to the environment output.

-Further, each env must have a defined reward function that again is amenable to Model-Based RL experiments where focus is placed on learning a representative transition function.
+Further, each env must have a defined reward function that again is amenable to Model-Based RL experiments where focus is placed on learning a transition function.

-The benefit is that rewards can easily be adjusted by the user.
-We have tried to keep it comprehensive in that reward functions require the action taken (good for many control tasks where we want to minimise a control signal), the original state, the transitioned to state (allows easy one step state comparison), plus the definition of a key if stochatic rewards are beneficial.
-However, thought needs to go into how the random process is managed if comparing rewards from the environment with rewards calculated from collected trajectories.
-A benefit of Jax though is it can be fairly easy to store and track random keys to that this would be possible if needed.

 BifurcaGym has the following environments currently: